-AP French Language 523045 GPA Weight: 1.0 Grading Scale: Advanced Placement NCAA Approved?
-Yes Length: Semester Number of Credits: 1.0 Grade Level: 10, 11, 12
+French 5 Honors with DE option т 513047/ 513044 GPA Weight: 1.0 Grading Scale: Honors/Dual Enrollment if enrolled NCAA Approved?
+Yes Length: Semester Number of Credits: 1.0 Grade Level: 11, 12

-This course is designed to prepare students to interact in a global community.
+Dual Enrollment provides the option of earning Beginning French 1 and 2 credit through Roane State Community College.
+This course is designed to encourage students to interact in a global community.
 Communication is the emphasis along with vocabulary expansion within the six cultural themes: Family and Communities, Science and Technology, World Challenges, Beauty and Aesthetics, Personal and Public Identities, and Contemporary Life.
-Students will refine fluency and grammatical accuracy by using the three modes of communication: Interpersonal (speaking, listening, and writing), Presentational (speaking and writing), and Interpretative (reading and listening).
-Materials include authentic sources such as radio talk shows, news articles, emails, and music from French-speaking countries to maximize communication in real-life situations and gain cultural understanding.
-Classes are conducted entirely in French and students are expected to speak only French in class.
-In addition, students are also encouraged to seek opportunities to use the target language outside of the classroom.
-In preparation for the AP Exam in French Language and Culture, students will be taught specific test-taking strategies and will practice for the exam.
+Students will improve fluency and grammatical accuracy by using the three modes of communication: Interpersonal (speaking, listening, and writing), Presentational (speaking and writing), and Interpretative (reading and listening).
+Materials include authentic sources such as cultural and historical readings, short stories, poetry, music, art, websites, and films in order to maximize communication in real-life situations and gain cultural understanding.
+Classes are conducted entirely in French and students are expected to speak only in the target language.
+In addition, students are highly encouraged to seek out opportunities to use the target language outside the classroom.